2DGD-F0TH/2DGD_F0TH/chapters/007_Refining/004_Optimization_Profiling/002_Profiling.md

 ### Does your application really need profiling?

-In this section we will have a small check list that will let us know if our videogame really needs to be profiled.
+In this section we will have a small check list that will let us know if our video game really needs to be profiled.
 Sometimes the FPS counter is trying to tell us a different story than the one we have in our heads.

 #### Does your FPS counter roam around a certain "special" value?